vibe-d/webchat-tutorial/tutorial/tutorial.md

 					input#name(type="text", name="name")
 				button(type="sumbit") Enter

-Now, you may have noticed that the call to render the above template is using template arguments instead of normal parameters (denoted by the `!`).
-The reason for that is that the Diet templates are actually translated into HTML at compile time using D's powerful meta-programming abilities.
-This means that the code generated, even if there are dynamic elements inside (see the title tag in the following `room.dt` file), is always as fast as it gets - usually as fast as serving a static page from RAM.
+Now, you may have noticed that the call to render the above template is using template arguments instead of normal parameters.
+In D, template arguments are denoted by `!`.
+Parenthesis can be left off if only a single argument is given.

+The reason why `render` takes it's arguments as (compile time) template parameters is that Diet templates are actually translated into HTML at compile time.
+Using D's powerful meta-programming abilities, D code is generated that outputs static HTML code directly to the TCP socket.
+This means that rendering a Diet template, even if there are dynamic elements inside (see the later sections), is usually as fast as serving a static page from RAM.
+This means that additional caching is often not necessary.

-Now, running `dub` and refreshing the browser now yields this:
+With this in place, running `dub` and refreshing the browser now yields this:

 ![Welcome page](2-index.png)

-Now let's create a new route in our `WebChat` class that handles the submitted form:
+Now let's create a second route in our `WebChat` class that handles the submitted form:

 	void getRoom(string id, string name)
 	{
 		render!("room.dt", id, name);
 	}

-The name of this method is automatically mapped to a GET request for the path "/room".
+The name of this method is automatically mapped to a GET request to the path "/room".
 The `id` and `name` parameters mean that it will accept corresponding form fields passed through the query string.
-With the following `room.dt` file, we can then enter a chat room:
+Again, we have to create the corresponding Diet template file, `room.dt`:

 	doctype html
 	html